 As previously mentioned, Novo is a digital bank that offers a free business checking account for small business owners.
 In fact, Novo was created specifically with startups and small business owners in mind.
 Novo’s business checking account is available in the app store for both iOS and Android devices.

 You can apply for a Novo business checking account online—just provide your basic personal information, business information, and answer a few questions about your business.
+As part of a special offer for Fundera readers, you can get $25 when you sign up for an account with Novo.
+All you’ll need to do is deposit at least $50 into your new account to get your signup bonus.
 Once you’re set up with your account, you can link bank accounts, make payments, process ACH transfers, and deposit checks.
 With your account, you also receive a free, EMV chip protected, Novo debit card.

 Novo checking accounts are available to any business owner operating a U.S.-based business, regardless of entity type.
 Additionally, Novo can support businesses across multiple industries with the exception of those providing or exchanging cryptocurrency, privately owned ATMs, money services, unlawful internet gambling, or cannabis sales.
 Novo’s business checking accounts have bank-grade fraud protection and are also FDIC-insured through Novo’s partner bank, Middlesex Federal Savings, a community bank located outside of Boston.